ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 When not to use:

--   When a value that is not in the list of options needs to be entered
+-   When all the allowed values can be included in the list of options

 -   When there are fewer than three options
 -   For complex and/or hierarchical data